 Server side cache e.g. LiteSpeed Cache can significantly improve the load speed of website pages.

-Server side cache is often restricted to intermediate or advanced shared web hosting plans although some web hosting providers (e.g. VentraIP) now include this on all their web hosting plans.
+Server side cache is often restricted to intermediate or advanced shared web hosting plans although some web hosting providers (e.g. Net Virtue and VentraIP) now include this on all their web hosting plans.

 Upselling / Unbundling Web Hosting Features

 A strategy used by less ethical web hosting providers is attracting customers with low entry level web hosting plans and then aggressively upselling security, SEO and other services during checkout.
 Many of these services are useless, some are worse than useless and most are not needed at all.